Headway is the UK-wide charity that works to improve life after brain injury.

 There are over 120 Headway groups and branches, covering much of the UK.
 The range of services offered depends on local need and available resources.

-The smaller branches are run by volunteers whose main aim is to provide both social opportunities and peer support for carers.
+The smaller branches are run by volunteers whose main aim is to provide both social support and opportunities for brain injury survivors, as well as peer support for carers.
 The larger groups also give support to families and carers as well as offering a range of activities and services for people who have survived a brain injury.
 The majority of groups have one or more Headway centres, which clients attend on a daily or weekly basis, and a few of the largest groups offer supported living.